id/emqx-docs/en_US/observability/opentelemetry/traces.md

 ## Manage Tracing Span Overload

 EMQX accumulates tracing spans and exports them periodically in batches.
-The exporting interval is controlled by the `opentelemetry.trace.scheduled_delay` parameter, which defaults to 5 second.
+The exporting interval is controlled by the `opentelemetry.trace.scheduled_delay` parameter, which defaults to 5 seconds.
 The batching trace spans processor incorporates an overload protection mechanism, allowing accumulating spans only up to a certain limit, which defaults to 2048 spans.
 You can configure this limit using the following configuration:

 ```bash